F-1 Virtual Start

 Is there a deadline to select Virtual Start?

-To request an I-20 for the second 8-week session, first, request your academic program to complete the 2nd 8-Week I-20 Request Form, which certified you can meet the F-1 enrollment requirements during this 8-week term.
+To request an I-20 for the second 8-week session, first, request your academic program to complete the 2nd 8-Week I-20 Request Form, which certifies you can meet the F-1 enrollment requirements during this 8-week term.
 Upload the completed, signed form in the Visa Update eForm in iComet to request your mid-semester I-20."

 How will a virtual start affect my eligibility for Curricular Practical Training (CPT)?